 Alternators give off a lot of heat and need to be cooled to operate efficiently.
 While they’re built with vents and aluminum casing to better release heat, they’re also equipped with rotating fans for added cooling.
 New alternator models have internal cooling fans, whereas older versions tend to have external fan blades.

-What does an alternator do?
-As we know, the alternator provides your car with the bulk of its electricity and helps recharge the battery.
+As we know, the alternator provides your car with the bulk of its electricity and helps to recharge the battery.
 But to do all of that, the alternator must first turn mechanical energy into electricity.

 The process of producing electricity begins with the engine.
 For most modern vehicles, alternators are driven by the engine’s crankshaft via a serpentine belt, though older vehicles may have a separate pulley going from the crankshaft to the alternator.
-The belt’s movement — the mechanical energy — spins the alternator’s rotor at a high speed within the stator.
+The drive belt’s movement spins the alternator’s rotor at a high speed within the stator.

-Electricity is made as the rotor spins.
-The magnets surrounding the rotor are deliberately placed so that as they pass over the copper wiring in the stator, a magnetic field is created.5 This magnetic field, in turn, produces voltage that is captured by the stator.
+Electrical energy is made as the rotor spins.
+The magnets surrounding the rotor are deliberately placed so that as they pass over the copper wiring in the stator, a magnetic field is created.
+This magnetic field, in turn, produces voltage that is captured by the stator.
 This power then reaches the voltage regulator, which disperses electricity to the vehicle and manages the amount of voltage the battery receives.

 Before the battery can use the power coming from the alternator, it needs to be converted to a format that the battery can use.
 That’s because electricity can flow in different currents, or directions.
 Car batteries operate on one-way direct current (DC) electricity, while alternators output alternating current (AC) electricity, which occasionally flows in reverse.
 So prior to going to the voltage regulator, power intended for the battery goes through a diode rectifier to turn into DC.
 After the conversion, the battery can use the power to recharge.

-Like any car part, your alternator can start to decline with time and may need replacement.
-Learn how to replace an alternator, and what to do if your car breaks down on the road.
+Like any car part, your alternator can start to decline with time and might need to be replaced.
+Learn how to replace a bad alternator and what to do if your car breaks down on the road.